-Commented [MR20]: This crossedout section does not make much sense in the context of the ordinance.
+Commented [MR15]: This section does not make much sense in the context of the ordinance.
 Elsewhere earlier and after, the ordinance makes it clear that the PC is advisory to the Town Board.
-Therefore, anyone aggrieved of a PC action would not actually need to "appeal" anything, but rather could see a PC recommendation through to the Town Board and urge the Board to take some final action that is different from the PC recommendation.
-Further, by statute, the PC has no ability to "reject" a final plat, for instance. land division or subdivision at least ten days prior to the hearing of the appeal.
+Therefore, anyone aggrieved of a PC action would not actually need to "appeal" anything, but rather see a PC recommendation through to the Town Board and urge the Board to take some final action that is different from the PC recommendation.
+Further, by statute, the PC has no ability to "reject" a final plat, for instance.